$\infty$-categorical group quotients via skew group algebras: Introduction

 If $A$ has a single object, we can identify it with a dg-algebra and in this case $A\ast G=AG$ describes a dg-version of the skew group algebra. \end{proposition}

 The above homotopy colimit is also called the homotopy group quotient of $A$ by $G$.
-The homotopy limit of $\rho$ can be seen as the dg-category of $G$-equivariant perfect dg-modules.
-The advantage of using homotopy colimits instead of homotopy limits is that it allows to avoid any finiteness assumptions.
-Note also the novelty that we impose no assumptions on the characteristic of the ground field $k$.
+By using homotopy colimits, instead of homotopy limits, we can avoid any finiteness assumptions on $G$.
+Note also that we impose no assumptions on the characteristic of the ground field $k$.

 In the case $G=\mathbb{Z}$, we will also treat non-strict actions and show that the orbit dg-category, recently constructed for non-strict $\mathbb{Z}$-actions in \cite{FKQ24}, describes the homotopy colimit in \Cref{prop:orbitdgcat}.